Generalized Few-shot Semantic Segmentation: Related Work

 \section{Related Work}

-\paragraph{Semantic Segmentation} Semantic segmentation is a fundamental while challenging topic that asks models to accurately predict the label for each pixel.
+\paragraph{Semantic segmentation. } Semantic segmentation is a fundamental while challenging topic that asks models to accurately predict the label for each pixel.
 FCN~\cite{fcn} is the first framework designed for semantic segmentation by replacing the last fully-connected layer in a classification network with convolution layers.
 To get per-pixel predictions, some encoder-decoder style approaches~\cite{deconvnet,segnet,unet} are adopted to help refine the outputs step by step.
 The receptive field is vital for semantic segmentation thus dilated convolution~\cite{deeplab,dilation} is introduced to enlarge the receptive field.
-Context information plays a important role for semantic segmentation and some context modeling architectures are introduced like global pooling~\cite{parsenet} and pyramid pooling~\cite{deeplab,pspnet,icnet,denseaspp}.
-Meanwhile, attention models~\cite{psanet,encnet,danet,ccnet} are also shown to be effective for capturing the long-range relationships inside scenes.
+Context information plays an important role for semantic segmentation and some context modeling architectures are introduced like global pooling~\cite{parsenet} and pyramid pooling~\cite{deeplab,pspnet,icnet,denseaspp}.
+Meanwhile, attention models~\cite{psanet,encnet,danet,hrnet_pami,hrnet_cvpr,ocr,ccnet} are also shown to be effective for capturing the long-range relationships inside scenes.
 Despite the success of these powerful segmentation frameworks, they cannot be easily adapted to unseen classes without fine-tuning on sufficient annotated data.

-\paragraph{Few-Shot Learning} Few-shot learning aims at making prediction on novel classes with only a few labeled examples.
+\paragraph{Few-shot learning. } Few-shot learning aims at making prediction on novel classes with only a few labeled examples.
 Popular solutions include meta-learning based methods \cite{memory_match,maml,leo} and metric-learning ones \cite{matchingnet,relationnet,prototype_cls,deepemd}.
 In addition, data augmentation helps models achieve better performance by combating overfitting.
-Therefore, synthesizing new training samples or features based on few labeled data is also a feasible solution for tackling the few-shot problem \cite{hallucinate_saliency,hallucinating,imaginary}.
+Therefore, synthesizing new training samples or features based on a few labeled data is also a feasible solution for tackling the few-shot problem \cite{hallucinate_saliency,hallucinating,imaginary}.
+Generalized few-shot learning was proposed in \cite{hallucinating} where the query images can be from either base or novel categories.
+Though the combination of a supervised model (for base classes) and a prototype-based approach (for novel classes) has already been explored in work on low-shot visual recognition~\cite{dynamic_noforget,imprint_cvpr18}, the dense pixel labeling in semantic segmentation is different from the image-level classification that does not contain contextual information for each target.